RAF Coastal Command: Mid and later war

 Eventually the Command was given the investment it needed.
 Radar and long-range aircraft enabled the Command to hunt and destroy U-boats with growing efficiency.
 German submarines had been sinking a large number of Allied ships in the Atlantic Gap, which was a stretch of water in the central Atlantic beyond the range of most Allied aircraft.
 The covering of the gap by very-long-range aircraft equipped with radar helped reduce the effectiveness of U-boats.
 In May 1943 the campaign reached a peak, when a large number of U-boats were sunk with little loss to Allied shipping; Coastal Command had gained the initiative and it was known by the Germans as Black May.
 Thereafter the suppression of German submarines was effective in the Atlantic and in their transit routes through the Bay of Biscay in 1942, 1943 and 1944.
 In June 1944 the Normandy landings and subsequent Operation Overlord liberated France and cost the Germans their air and submarine bases won in 1940.
-The U-boats were forced to relocate to Norway and Germany in August, restoring many of the difficulties faced by the Kriegsmarine in 1939 and early 1940.Hessler 1989, p.
-83. The entire strategic position, which had been the foundation of the U-boat war since June 1940 had been undermined.
+The U-boats were forced to relocate to Norway and Germany in August, restoring many of the difficulties faced by the Kriegsmarine in 1939 and early 1940.
+The entire strategic position, which had been the foundation of the U-boat war since June 1940 had been undermined.

 In the last three years of the war, Coastal Command sank more U-boats than any other service and continued to hold the technological advantage from 1943.
 A brief threat, in the shape of the German Type XXI submarine emerged but was too late to alter the course of the war.
 Technological answers to the Type XXI were available in the form of 3-centimetre radar and magnetic anomaly detectors in aircraft.
 At midnight 4 June 1945, official wartime operations ceased.
 The last mission was flown by Wing Commander J. Barret DFC, commanding officer of No. 201 Squadron RAF.
 By that time over 2,000 decorations had been awarded.
 These included four Victoria Crosses, of whom only one survived the war, 17 George Medals, and 82 Distinguished Service Orders.